-Dr. Elias's clinical interests include asthma, chronic obstructive pulmonary disease (COPD), interstitial lung disease and acute lung injury.
-He also has a number of research interests including cellular and molecular pathogenesis of asthma and COPD as well as cellular and molecular mechanisms of lung injury repair and remodeling.
-He has also studied transgenic modeling of pulmonary diseases and disorders, effector mechanisms of IL-13, VEGF, and TGF-beta type cytokines in the lung, and effector mechanisms for the TH2 and Th1 cytokines in the lung.
+Before taking his new role, Dr. Elias had various research interests including cellular and molecular pathogenesis of asthma and COPD, and cellular and molecular mechanisms of lung injury repair and remodeling.
+He studied transgenic modeling of pulmonary diseases and disorders, effector mechanisms of IL-13, VEGF, and TGF-beta type cytokines in the lung, and effector mechanisms for the TH2 and Th1 cytokines in the lung.
 Like mesothelioma, pleural pulmonary disease has been linked to asbestos.

-Dr. Elias has received a number of awards over the course of his medical career including the Recognition Award for Scientific Accomplishment from the American Thoracic Society as well as four RO1 awards and a T32 training grant in Pulmonary Biology.
+Dr. Elias received a number of awards over the course of his medical career, including the Recognition Award for Scientific Accomplishment from the American Thoracic Society, four RO1 awards and a T32 training grant in Pulmonary Biology.
 As a respected expert on lung inflammation, injury and repair, Dr. Elias was the first to translate pathogenic mechanisms in models to humans and human disorders.